zhiyb/hpce-2016-cw5-yz4116/readme.md

 ---------

 The optimisation can be divided into two parts.

-The first optimisation point is the for loop, which repeats "pInput->repeats" times.
-It can be parallelised by tbb, however the seeds should be calculated before the parallelisation, so there is an another for loop for calculating seeds and filling them into one seeds vector.
-In the paralleled loop using the exact seed in the seeds vector.
-It will increase the speed of the program.
-In addition, the arguments of the functions in the private can be optimised.
+The first possible optimisation is buffer initialisation inside the `for` loop that repeats `pInput->repeats` times.
+It can be parallelised by using TBB.
+However, the seeds need to be calculated sequentially before the parallelisation, so there is another `for` loop calculating and saving each of them into a vector buffer.
+In the paralleled loop, the exact seed to be used is then found by indexing into the vector buffer.

-The second point is 'step()' function.
-It can be paralleled by OpenCL.
-It will be replaced by a kernel.
-Also, a further optimisation has been applied with an accumulation kernel and a sum kernel.
-Also, we find that the seeds calculation is too slow and it will slow down the calculation speed.
-So we choose to use the std::thread in order to parallel the processes of generating the seeds.
+The second possible optimisation is the `step()` function.
+It can be easily paralleled by TBB by keeping the function inside the `for` loop.
+It can also be paralleled by OpenCL, by replacing with a few kernels.
+Also, a further optimisation has been applied with an accumulation kernel and a sum kernel, to reduce buffer transfer and put more calculations into GPU.
+Also, we found that pre-calculate all seeds will require a large amount of memory space, and can be slow.
+Therefore, we used some `std::thread` to parallel the processes of generating the seeds for next few iterations, while OpenCL kernels are busily working.
+We chose `std::thread` instead of TBB because it can be managed easier, and it is possible to block-waiting for a thread to finish.

+By comparing the execution time of pure CPU TBB implementation and pure GPU OpenCL implementation, we decided to switch to OpenCL version only when the puzzle scale becomes larger than 512, when both implementations take approximately the same time.
+Unfortunately this never happened in the automatic benchmarking process.

 LogicSim
 --------